haolin-nju/NJU-Review/README.md

 - I hope that these notes will help you!:-)
 ## Thoughts
 - I will continue to update this repo
-- Maybe I will add my girlfriend’s notes to this repository in the future./dog
-  -  Oh, she refused...
 ## Log
 - 2019/06/30: Update folder "Sophomore Spring"
 - 2019/07/01: Update folder "Sophomore Autumn"
 - 2019/07/01: Update folder "Freshman Spring"
 - 2019/07/11: Update folder "Freshman Autumn"
 - 2019/09/17: Update folder "Junior Autumn"
-- 2019/09/20: I'm very happy to get the first withdrawal of my university course.
+- 2019/09/20: I'm very happy to get the first withdrawal of my university course! lol